conradchelsea/Kickstarter-Analysis/README.md

 ### A challenge with this data is that while a 100% failure rate seems severe, there were only 5 campaigns involved.
 The majority of campaigns were successful.
 Unfortunately with charts showing the skewed data, it looks more like a gamble than it actually is.

-## Launching a campaign in May with a goal of $1000 will be most successful.
+## Launching a campaign in May with a goal of $1000 will be the most successful.

 - Launching in the spring or summer is a good idea, despite it being when campaigning numbers are at their highest.
 Launching in December and January is a poor decision as they have the lowest success rates.